Now What: 10 Steps to Protect Yourself in the Wake of the National Public Data Breach

 These reports will provide detailed information about your credit history, including any accounts opened in your name, your payment history, and the amount of debt you owe.
 By carefully reviewing these reports, you can identify any unusual or unauthorized activity that may have resulted from the data breach.

-Why This Matters: Your credit report is the foundation of your financial identity.
+What This Means for You: Your credit report is the foundation of your financial identity.
 It influences everything from your ability to get a home or auto loan, receive benefits, and secure insurance to the interest rates you pay.
 Any errors or fraudulent activity on your report can significantly impact your financial health.
 By obtaining your credit reports, you’re taking the first step in protecting yourself against potential identity theft.

 Review Your Credit Report for Errors or Fraudulent Activity